Workshop Recap: Hiring Diverse Future Leaders With Early Talent

 In order to address the current challenges in the early talent funnel, we need to think differently and try new approaches.

 Each group tackled a part of the hiring funnel: sourcing, screening, selection, or hiring.
-The task at hand was to first discuss and explore the challenges within the category, then visualise the scenario.
+The task at hand was to first discuss and explore the challenges within the category, then visualize the scenario.
 After presenting the challenges, each group spent a few minutes expanding on potential solutions to remove blockers, obstacles, and prevent bias in early talent hiring.

 How do the challenges and problems identified above affect your ability to hire diverse early talent?
 Explore the potential solutions offered at each stage, and create action plans to roll-out the much-needed diversity and inclusive tactics in early talent recruitment.